NTIA/scos-sensor/README.md

 `scos-sensor` is [NTIA/ITS] [Spectrum Monitoring] group's work-in-progress reference implementation of the [IEEE 802.22.3 Spectrum Characterization and Occupancy Sensing][ieee-link] (SCOS) sensor.
-It is a platform for operating a sensor, such as a software-defined radio (SDR), over a network.
+It is a platform for operating an RF sensor over a network.
 The goal is to provide a robust, flexible, and secure starting point for remote spectrum monitoring.

 [NTIA/ITS]: https://its.bldrdoc.gov/
 [Spectrum Monitoring]: https://www.its.bldrdoc.gov/programs/cac/spectrum-monitoring.aspx